Orbe1/official-job-monitor/README.md

 ## Why I built it

-Students often track dozens of companies through spreadsheets, GitHub lists, Discord servers, and individual career pages.
-This makes it easy to discover openings late, forget a company, or confuse an old listing with a newly published one.
+Students often track companies through spreadsheets, GitHub lists, Discord servers, and individual career pages.
+This makes it easy to discover openings late, forget a company, or confuse an older listing with a newly published one.

 InternJobs is designed to:

-- monitor official employer hiring sources
+- Monitor official employer hiring sources
-- identify technical internships and explicit new-grad roles
+- Identify technical internships and explicit new-grad roles
-- distinguish employer publication time from monitor discovery time
+- Separate employer publication time from monitor discovery time
-- organize followed companies, saved roles, and applications
+- Organize followed companies, saved roles, and applications
-- retain application history after official postings close
+- Preserve application history after official postings close

 ## Current features

-### Official-source ingestion
+### Official-source monitoring

 Live monitoring is currently enabled for the official Greenhouse boards of: